There is something that fluctuates even more than the stock market in investing – and that’s investor sentiment.

 - You should understand your own emotions – why we all feel fearful, brave, or even guilty at different times.

 - If you’re a passive investor, the cycle explains why you should keep on investing through the market’s ups and downs.
-Far from being ignorant, you’re wisely taking advantage of the oscillating and unprofitable emotions of your fellow investors.
+You’re not being reckless by seeing the cycles play out and yet perhaps doing nothing different.
+By staying on course you’re strategically taking advantage of the oscillating and unprofitable emotions of your fellow investors.